gdraheim/docker-systemctl-replacement/README.md

 for an excercise here).
-If only a specific set of services shall be run then one can exchange the "default" command with an explicit start list (and be sure to activate the continued execution as an --init process):
+If only a specific set of services shall be run then one can exchange the "default" command with an explicit start list (and be sure to activate the continued execution as an init process):

     /usr/bin/systemctl.py init mongodb myapp